maochy/UCIS-kESP/README.md

   - GenerateDataUtils.java

 # Erratum
 This note aims to correct an error in Table 1.
-In the final version of this article published, in Table 1, .the Param *k* of Group 1 and Group 2 were erroneously written as 120.
+In the final version of this article published, in Table 1, the parameter *k* of Group 1 and Group 2 were erroneously written as 120.
 The correct *k* is 100.
 The other elements of the table remain the same.